ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/movements-for-liberation.md

 #### Gospel of Freedom
 - Emphasizes the liberatory and humane practices not only in Exodus but in Jesus' teachings in the New Testament.
-- Testaments to human freedomand Emancipation.
+- Testaments to human freedom and Emancipation.
 - Foundations of Christ's teachings around the poor and the righteous to be rectified.
 - A resonant idea in Christianity; part of the reason why it spread to quickly in the Roman underclass and the slave tradition.
   - Perhaps as support, but resistance present.